NAlcan/Reply_BC2021/6.Interactive_code_files/Data_AnalysisVisualization.md

    coord_fixed(ratio = 0.8)
 ```

-### Load all panel figures copied from BC2021 that are saved each one ina differente `.png` file
+### Loading all panel figures copied from BC2021 that are saved each one ina differente `.png` file

 ``` r
 # Special case functions for import png figure and combine with ours